turbot/steampipe-action-check/README.md

 ## Integrate Steampipe IaC to your GitHub workflows

-The Steampipe IaC action enables scanning your Terraform Infrastructure as Code (IaC) files directly from the repository using your GitHub workflow pipeline.
+The Steampipe IaC action allows you to scan your Infrastructure as Code (IaC) files written in Terraform directly from your GitHub repository using your workflow pipeline.
 This helps to identify potential security vulnerabilities, compliance issues, and infrastructure misconfigurations early in the development cycle.

 ## Getting started